andrewdwallo/filament-companies/README.md

 * This plugin requires a fresh Filament project
 * If you install this plugin into an existing Filament project you will get errors
-* Do not install this plugin into an existing Filament project
 * No modifications need to be made to the filament config files
 * Everything is set once the plugin is installed